Key Cell Death Mechanisms Aid SARS-CoV Recovery

-Newswise — Programmed cell death, a fundamental biological process that facilitates the elimination of old, damaged, infected, and non-functional cells, plays a crucial role in maintaining the balance between health and disease in the human body.
-Research by the team of Dr Alessandro Annibaldi from the Center for Molecular Medicine Cologne (CMMC) at the University of Cologne has uncovered a novel mechanism of cell death regulation, shedding light on its significance during conditions such as SARS-CoV infection and skin injury.
-The study ‘Cleavage of cFLIP restrains cell death during viral infection and tissue injury and favors tissue repair’ has now been published in Science Advances.
+Newswise — Programmed cell death is a vital biological process that facilitates the removal of aging, damaged, infected, and non-functional cells, playing a critical role in preserving the delicate balance between health and disease within the human body.
+Recently, a groundbreaking discovery by Dr. Alessandro Annibaldi and his team from the Center for Molecular Medicine Cologne (CMMC) at the University of Cologne has revealed a new mechanism for regulating cell death.
+This research sheds significant light on the importance of programmed cell death during conditions like SARS-CoV infection and skin injury.
+Their study titled 'Cleavage of cFLIP restrains cell death during viral infection and tissue injury and favors tissue repair' has been published in the prestigious journal Science Advances.

 Cell death and tissue repair